Organology: History

 Andre Schaeffner introduced a system based on state-of-matter of the sound-producing mechanism, giving rise to two top-level categories: solid (containing strings and percussion), and gas (containing woodwind and brass).
-With the invention of hydraulophone, the physics-based organology has been expanded to use solid, liquid, and gas, wherein the top-level category is the state-of-matter of the material that makes the sound.
+With the invention of the hydraulophone, the physics-based organology has been expanded to use solid, liquid, and gas, wherein the top-level category is the state of matter of the material that makes the sound.

 A number of societies exist dedicated to the study of musical instruments.
-Among the more prominent are the Galpin Society, based in the United Kingdom; and the American Musical Instrument Society, based in the United States.
+Among the more prominent are the Galpin Society, based in the United Kingdom; the American Musical Instrument Society, based in the United States; and the Gesellschaft der Freunde alter Musikinstrumente, based in Switzerland.

 Outside perspectives on the Hornbostel–Sachs classification system

 According to one paper written by Henry M. Johnson published by the University of Oxford, “the universally used classification system established by musical instruments of Hornbostel and Sachs has become the paradigm of organology in many cultures”.
 Additionally, Eliot Bates states in a paper published in the Journal of the Society of Ethnomusicology that “The Hornbostel–Sachs system was not intended to classify the specificity of unique instruments, but rather to highlight commonalities across the world of instruments.”